forem/forem/docs/tests/e2e-tests.md

 ### Creating a Canned Response Command

-To create a canned as part of your test's setup, use the `cy.cannedResponse` custom command.
+To create a canned response as part of your test's setup, use the `cy.cannedResponse` custom command.
 It can be called like so:

 ```javascript